 And then this happened . ..

-Throughout junior high and high school, the bicycle was the freedom to do much more than simply walking would give.
+Throughout junior high and high school, the bicycle was the freedom to do much more than walking would give.
 I began working in the garage taking bicycles apart and putting them back together, helping friends fix their bicycles and reading everything I could get my hands on about this fantastic machine.
 Everything I did fanned the flames.
 Even finding a bicycle shop in College Park, Maryland (Proteus Bicycle) that had a frame building class.
 I wanted to attend and learn the craft.
-But when I asked my parents, hoping they would understand my passion, they said "No." I was crushed, but the addiction to bicycles had taken hold and my passion continued to grow.
+But when I asked my parents, hoping they would understand my passion, they said "No (insert you’ll shoot your eye out here)."
+I was crushed, but the addiction to bicycles had taken hold and my passion continued to grow.

 After high school in the Virginia mountains, I enlisted in the US Navy and became a Naval Aircrew Survival Equipmentman (PR - Parachute Rigger).
 I was thrilled to learn many skills that would keep a pilot safe and alive.
 While not bicycles, it was a rush to have someone believe in your skills.
 Luckily, Uncle Sam felt I should be stationed in Italy.
-Of course, it would be torture to ride in the country that has given USA cycling greats and one of the most beautiful Grand Tours - the Giro d'Italia.
+Of course, it would be torture to ride in the country that has given the world one of the most beautiful Grand Tours - the Giro d'Italia.
 How could I say no to that?

 After completing my enlistment, I found jobs in bicycle shops in Florida, California, Virginia and North Carolina, where is currently call home.
 With all that time in shops - working on bicycles, racing as a Category 3 on the road, working races as an official, as well as major one-day and stage races with MAVIC neutral support crew - I knew my addition and passion for bicycles was set for life.
 I knew it was time to test the waters on the frame building idea again.
 This time, without need for parental approval, I enrolled in welding classes at a local community college.
 Before finishing the classes, I was asked to start working in the aviation industry as a welder.
 I was a bit intimidated with all the exotic materials I was about to face, but I went in with open eyes and a smile on my face.
 I soon carried certifications in materials I never thought I would see - Titanium, Aluminum, Magnesium, Inconel, exotic steels and more.
 In the back of my mind, I was giddy know this thin material was also what the bicycle industry used.
 I could not have asked for a better experience.

 Alas, the economy took a nosedive and I was at a crossroads.
 I chose to take control of my future and start building those bicycle frames that I had been dreaming about, with hopes of becoming a professional frame builder.
-I took all of my savings and I focused on learning the skills of expert frame building.
+I took most of my savings and I focused on learning the skills of elite frame building.

 With the faith of many cycling friends, Dogwood Cycleworx is the result of my efforts.
 To be successful, I feel I will always be learning because if I'm not learning, I am failing myself and my craft.